uidaholib/base-digital-collections-template/pages/about.md

 &nbsp;

-Campaign buttons have also been used to represent various topics.
-Slogans were displayed on buttons in the 1896 election ("I will vote for sound money") and have continued to the present.
-The slogans can range from focusing on specific topics ("Third Liberty Loan") to specific candidates ("Church for Idaho").
+Political buttons have been used to represent various topics.
+Adding slogans to buttons began with the 1896 election (“I will vote for sound money”) and has persisted to the present.
+The slogans can range from focusing on specific topics (“Third Liberty Loan”) to specific candidates (“Church for Idaho”).

 &nbsp;